AdaCore/spark2014/lrm/source/packages.rst

    an entire variable declared immediately within the visible part of the package.

 #.
-The entity denoted by the ``name`` of an Initializes aspect definition for a
-   a package shall denote an entire variable or state abstraction other than those declared immediately within the package.

-#.
 Each ``name`` in the ``input_list`` denotes an entire variable or a state
    abstraction but shall not denote an entity declared in the package with the ``aspect_specification`` containing the Initializes aspect.